Rumpunzel/rpg-thingy/characters/attributes.md

 When you create your character, you choose one of two possible dispositions you have against these foes, and edge you have during conflicts.
 Your disposition represents a certain knack you have against the other approaches, a weakness you might exploit.
 But beware, for your enemies also have dispositions.

 Your disposition may impose a penalty on your target when they defend against you with a certain attribute.
 Each of your attributes is disposed against one of the other two attributes.
-During [Contests](../playing-the-game/skill-tests/contests), opponents cannot defend against you with an attribute you are disposed against.
+During [Contests](../playing-the-game/skill-tests/contests), you may use your disposition to decrease your opponents' training by **1** tier when they defend against you with an attribute you are disposed against.

 ## Disposition I